 - Covered Entities and Business Associates

-For more information on any of our available services or to begin comparing quotes from HIPAA compliant shredding providers in your area, just give us a call at (800) 747-3365, or simply fill out the form at the right of your screen to get free and competitive medical records shredding quotes today!
+For more information on any of our available services or to begin comparing quotes from HIPAA compliant shredders in your area, just give us a call at (800) 747-3365, or simply fill out the form at the right of your screen to get free and competitive medical records shredding quotes today!

 Additional Medical Records Shredding Resources

-Between HIPAA fines and PR disasters, the reasons for healthcare providers to shred medical records are many, however just as important as the destruction itself is the preparation required.
+Between HIPAA fines and PR disasters, the reasons for healthcare providers to shred medical records are many.
+However, just as important as the destruction itself is the preparation required.
 Use this article to get a step-by-step guide to creating and maintaining a document management and destruction plan for your practice’s medical records.